Brandwein Nature Learning Preserve Programs

 About

-Brandwein Nature Learning Preserve Programs include Sundays at the Preserve, Summer Camp programs, nature exploration experiences, and Brandwein lectures.
-The programs take place within the Brandwein Nature Learning Preserve and are used by students, teachers, scientists, and other lifelong learners for studies of the environment and natural systems.
+Brandwein Nature Learning Preserve Programs include Sundays at the Preserve, Summer Camp programs, and Brandwein lectures.
+The programs take place within the Brandwein Nature Learning Preserve and are part of the Brandwein Institute’s nature-based science education efforts.

-The Institute’s mission is “To inspire and teach all people, especially children, to embrace the wonders of nature.”
-The Brandwein Nature Learning Preserve is located on 30 acres of the 77-acre Rutgers Creek Wildlife Conservancy conservation preserve, which consists of wooded, old field succession with diverse wildlife habitats traversed by stack stone walls and bisected by Rutgers Creek.
-The preserve is surrounded by active dairy farms and growing residential development in rolling wooded hills near the town of Greenville in Orange County, New York, close to the New Jersey and Pennsylvania state lines.
-Two houses sit adjacent to the Rutgers Creek Conservancy, including the Brandwein home, a farmhouse dating from about 160 years ago, and the former residence of Evelyn Morholt, which houses early specimen collections.
+The Brandwein Nature Learning Preserve is located on a 77-acre Rutgers Creek Wildlife Conservancy conservation preserve that consists of wooded, old field succession with diverse wildlife habitats traversed by stack stone walls and bisected by Rutgers Creek.
+The Conservancy is surrounded by active dairy farms and growing residential development in the rolling wooded hills near the town of Greenville, Orange County, New York, and is used by students, teachers, scientists, and other lifelong learners for studies of the environment and natural systems.
+Two houses sit adjacent to the Rutgers Creek Conservancy, including the Brandweins’ home, a farmhouse dating from about 160 years ago, and the former residence of Evelyn Morholt, which houses early specimen collections.

-Last updated February 9, 2026.
+Last updated May 30, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.